metaterminal/metaterminal.fyi/content/puzzles/_index.md

 In my heyday of engaging with the fandom of a very particular fantasy author, I wrote several puzzlehunt-style sets based on the works of Brandon Sanderson.
 These are the earliest things I wrote and put on the internet: as a result, the quality is highly variable, the puzzles get more and more rudimentary the further back you go, and I'm of course highly embarrassed about all of them.
 There may be uncaught errata, general bad puzzle design, and unfun steps.
 Ye be warned.

 These are also all buried in forum threads, so in the future, I may attempt to archive these myself.
 Or I may allow them to lapse into the dustbin of history.
 We'll see.

+A disclaimer: in the Roshar Round, Tidal Patterns involved changing patterns of data which have long since stopped.

 + [Roshar Round](https://www.17thshard.com/forum/topic/85370-sanderson-puzzlehunt-nalthis-round/?page=3#comment-876666) (June; 10 puzzles, 1 metapuzzle)
 + [Nalthis](https://www.17thshard.com/forum/topic/85370-sanderson-puzzlehunt-nalthis-round/?page=3#comment-873192) [Round](https://www.17thshard.com/forum/topic/85370-sanderson-puzzlehunt-nalthis-round/?page=3#comment-873439) (May; 5 puzzles, 1 metapuzzle)